OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-24.md

 ## 1 Chronicles 24:26

-> The sons of Merari: Mahli and Mushi;
+> The descendants of Merari included Mahli and Mushi;
 > the sons of Jaaziah: Beno.

 ---

 ## 1 Chronicles 24:27

-> The sons of Merari by Jaaziah: Beno, Shoham, Zaccur, and Ibri.
+> The descendants of Merari through Jaaziah were Beno, Shoham, Zaccur, and Ibri.

 ---